 Students and teachers from a Catholic university in Manila show their opposition to the re-imposition of capital punishment in the country through a noise barrage.
 (Photo by Jhun Dantes)

-Philippine legislators have decided to drop provisions in a bill that could reimpose the death penalty for people found possessing illegal drugs at parties
+Philippine legislators have decided to drop provisions in a bill that could reimpose the death penalty for people found possessing illegal drugs at parties and social gatherings.

 The original version of the bill states that, "any person found possessing any dangerous drugs during a party, or at a social gathering or meeting ... shall suffer the penalty of life imprisonment to death."

-Church leaders maintained their stand against capital punishment
+Church leaders maintained their stand against capital punishment.

 When President Rodrigo Duterte took power in 2016, he asked congress to prioritize a bill to bring back the death penalty for heinous crimes, including drug-related offenses.
-Mark Saludes contributed to this report.